 You will have to furnish your details like your email ID, name, date of birth, nationality, PAN/Tax number if required, address, mobile number and credit/debit card details.
 Do make sure that you create a strong password for your PayPal account and use it.

-Once you have clicked on the confirmation mail that you receive and are able to login to your PayPal account, head over to your Profile settings.
+Once you have clicked on the confirmation mail that you receive and can login to your PayPal account, head over to your Profile settings.
 Here if you wish, you should add more email ID’s.
 You can add up to 7 email IDs.
-These alternative IDs along with your mobile number come in use, if you need to reclaim your PayPal account.
+These alternative IDs along with your mobile number come in use if you need to reclaim your PayPal account.